All Episodes

 Got it.

-I want I want to go back.
+I want to go back.

-We had a call from Brian, and by the way, is Brian still there, HR.
+And by the way, is Brian still there, H.R.?

-Brian, welcome back to the uh to the program.
+Brian, welcome back to the program.

 And it went like this.

-I've heard a number of media people throughout the course of the past day, the past twenty-four hours refer to the possibility that we may have to tighten down some of our freedoms at the age of innocence that is America is over, and that we all now may have to join in some sort of sacrifice of our liberties and freedoms in order to protect ourselves in the future.
+I've heard a number of media people throughout the course of the past day, the past 24 hours, refer to the possibility that we may have to tighten down some of our freedoms, that the age of innocence, that is, America is over.

-And I'm here to tell you right now that if anybody thinks that, I don't care if you're in a news media, I don't care if you're a member of the general population, you are missing the whole point of what being an American is.
+And I'm here to tell you right now that if anybody thinks that, I don't care if you're in the news media, I don't care if you're a member of the general population, you are missing the whole point of what being an American is.

 You do not understand it.

-You're missing the whole point of the Constitution, you're missing the whole point of the reason for the founding of this country, the reason for this nation's existence.
+You're missing the whole point of the reason for the founding of this country, the reason for this nation's existence.

 If you think that the proper response to 9-11 is to ratchet down freedom because of this, if you think that it's worth trading a little freedom in order for security, you must work hard to banish that thought.